Stork-Oracle/stork-external/apps/docs/publisher_agent.md

 }
 ```

 The secrets.json file can be subsituted or combined with environment variables if preferred.
-If the same property has a value set in both the secrets.json and environment variable, the environment variable take priority.
+If the same property has a value set in both the secrets.json and environment variable, the environment variable takes priority.

 The available environment variables are:
 | Key | Details |